rngadam/XinCheJian-Workshops/"Android-and-Robots"-Workshops.md

 * Git client and Eclipse extension for Git
 * An account on github.com and access to [[https://github.com/xinchejian/XinCheJian-Workshops]]

-# Setting up an Android Development Environment
+# Setting up an the development environment

 * Create your account on github
  * Create account